k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 #### Extract Flow

 - The extract flow gets a list of input parameters from the TDM execution processes and returns the number of records in the table and an object's array for the result.
 Duplicate the **GetSourceDataByQuery** flow (located in the TDM_TableLevel LU) to get the extract flow template and customize the extract logic.

 ##### Customized Masking Logic

-The Catalog masking actor is invoked **after** the extract flow execution.
+The Catalog Masking Actor is invoked **after** the extract flow execution.

 Setting customized masking logic on tables:
-- If you need to set customized logic on specific fields, edit the Catalog and remove the PII property from these fields in the Catalog in order to prevent double masking them.
+- If you need to set customized logic on specific fields, edit the Catalog and remove the PII property from these fields in the Catalog as a way to prevent double-masking them.
 - Sometimes, the customized masking logic is based on the Catalog masking output, e.g., building the masked email address based on the masked first and last names.
-If you need to call the Catalog masking actor in the extract flow, proceed as follows:
+If you need to call the Catalog Masking Actor in the extract flow, proceed as follows:
-  - Add the **CatalogMaskingMapper** actor to the extract flow.
+  - Add the **CatalogMaskingMapper** Actor to the extract flow.
-  - Add the customized masking actors to the extract flow to be invoked after the CatalogMaskingMapper actor.
+  - Add the customized Masking Actors to the extract flow to be invoked after the CatalogMaskingMapper Actor.
-  - Set the **enable_masking** parameter to **false** at the end of the extract flow as a way to prevent double masking of the table's record by the TDM execution processes.
+  - Set the **enable_masking** parameter to **false** at the end of the extract flow as a way to prevent double-masking of the table's record by the TDM execution processes.

 ##### Customized Extract Flow — Example